textpattern/textpattern.github.io/tags/category_list.md

 category: Tags
 published: true
 title: Category list
-description: The category_list tag is used to produce a list of linked categories.
+description: The category_list tag is a single/container tag which is used to produce a list of linked categories.
 tags:
   - List tags
   - Navigation tags